frictionlessdata/datapackage/source/json-table-schema.rst

   * label: A nicer human readable label for the field
   * type: the type of the field (string, number etc) - see below
+  * description: A description for this field e.g. "The recipient of the funds"

 Types
 -----